falcosecurity/evolution/GOVERNANCE.md

 ### Core repositories

-In particular, repositories essential for building, installing, running, documenting, or using Falco are considered **core repositories** and are given the *Official* status.
+In particular, repositories essential for building, installing, running, documenting, or using Falco are considered **core repositories** and are given the *core* scope.

 ### Repository ownership